pollen-robotics/reachy-blender/README.md

 Our models are **distributed under Creatives Commons Attribution-Share-alike 4.0 License**, so feel free to do whatever you want with those 3D models!
 Just please do not forget to give us credit for the robot and share back if you improve the models :)

-As the 3D files are quite heavy, they are not versionned with git, you will find them on the [releases page](/releases), just take the last one!
+As the 3D files are quite heavy, they are not versionned with git, **you will find the blender files on the [releases page](https://github.com/pollen-robotics/reachy-blender/releases), just take the last one!**

 You will find materials, subassemblies and the fully assembled Reachy.